 We certainly recognised and valued staff who could work in multi-function teams.
-We sought designers with technical aptitude and developers with an interest in the creative and aimed for some overlap in skill-sets (T-shaped capability).
-Typically we structured projects with a designer, developer and account manager.
-Any of whom might be project lead, based on the nature of the project or it’s stage in the life-cycle. i.e. a very creative project may well be lead by a designer, functionally complex projects lead by a developer and content driven projects typically by an account manager.
-Whoever lead would have the bulk of contact with the client.
+We sought designers with technical aptitude and developers with an creative flair to ensure some overlap in skill-sets (T-shaped capability).
+A core project team consisted of a designer, developer and account manager.
+Any of whom might be project lead, based on the nature of the project. i.e. a very creative project may well be lead by a designer, functionally complex projects lead by a developer and content driven projects typically by an account manager.

-At that time, laptops were rare and hot-desking impractical.
-Each person having a workstation often significantly customised, big and heavy.
+At that time, laptops were rare and hot-desking impractical with each person’s workstation often highly customised, big and heavy.

-We did however take the opportunity to redesign our studio and it’s furniture to facilitate quick and easy team flexibility.
+We redesigned our studio and it’s furniture to facilitate quick and easy team flexibility.
 Instead of benches of workstations, we had specially designed furniture arranged in clusters of four.
-Within a cluster, the centre space was kept clear and computer screens were arranged to the outer edge enabling team members to easily converse and view screen content with a slight turn of the screen.
-Workstations consisted of desktop computer and monitor both on top of a customised mobile pedestal set of drawers.
-Changing teams was simply a matter of unplugging from the network and wheeling the workstation as a single piece to the next cluster.
+Within the cluster, the centre space was kept clear with computer screens were arranged to the outer edge ensuring team members can see each other, easily communicate and view each screen content with a slight turn.
+Workstations consisted of desktop computer and monitor both on top of a customised mobile pedestal.
+Changing teams was simply a matter of unplugging and wheeling the workstation to the next cluster.

 I haven’t found an environment quite like it since.
 Of course, laptops and WIFI make the ‘wheelie-workstation’ less necessary.
 I remain proud of the work we did in that studio, my colleagues and the way we worked together.